Catfish from Farm to Table

 What do Catfish Look Like?

 Catfish are usually slender with a flattened underside and do not have scales.
-Catfish are white to silvery on the undersides, shading to grayish blue or olive green to nearly black at the top of the back.
+Catfish are white-to-silvery on the undersides, shading to grayish-blue or olive-green to nearly black at the top of the back.
 Albino Channel catfish are a peach color.
 Up to eight barbels (whisker-like appendages) are located on the chin or sides of the mouth.
 The barbels’ function is to detect food.
 Channel catfish are also distinguished by their deeply forked tail.
 Catfish have no incisors (cutting teeth); they generally feed through suction or gulping rather than biting and cutting.

 How Large are Catfish?